 - High-fiber foods

-If you find yourself or your child sick with a stomach illness or bad diarrhea, you might consider the BRAT diet.
+If you find yourself sick with a stomach illness or bad diarrhea, you might consider the BRAT diet.
 Here’s a basic overview of how to follow the BRAT diet:

 - If you are vomiting or diarrhea is severe, wait to eat until symptoms have calmed down.